ecedonaldlabajojr/Medspecialized-Entrance-Exam/README.md

 ```
 https://medspecialized-exam.herokuapp.com/login
 ```
-2. To test out locally, please follow the following steps:
+2. To test out locally, see below:

 ***Please ensure the following are already installed on your computer:***
 - [x] node.js and NPM(Node Package Manager)